nestjsplus/config/README.md

 * Docker-friendly: e.g., use `.env` files in dev/test, environment variables in production, or any combination
 * [Joi]()-based validation of environment variables
 * Completely dynamic and customizable determination of the name/location of your `.env` file
+  * means: no code changes to handle unique configs per environment
 * Default values (i.e., optional environment variables with default values)
 * Type-safe (e.g., `configMgr.get<number>('PORT')` returns a number (no more `parseInt()`)
 * Easy to layer your own config service on top of the Configuration Manager to provide features like